rthrblck/guidelines/README.md

 ### Inputs

 ### SVG
-- [ ] Set default for margins to 0 if field is blank
+- [ ] Set default for margins (and all inputs, really) to 0 if field is blank

 ### Export/Print